-For Joint $i$ with $i=1,\dots,7$, the coordinate system $\rmSigma_i$, with the $x_i$, $y_i$ and $z_i$ axes and the origin at Joint $i$, is defined according to the Denavit–Hartenberg convention \cite{sic-sci-vil-ori2008} (\cref{fig:ev3-components}).
-Note that, since the present coordinate system is right-handed, the positive axis pointing upwards and downwards is denoted by ``$\odot$'' and ``$\otimes$'', respectively.
-Furthermore, let $\rmSigma_0$ be the coordinate system satisfying that the origin is placed at the perpendicular foot from the origin of $\rmSigma_1$, and the direction of axes $x_0$, $y_0$ and $z_0$ are the same as that of axes $x_1$, $y_1$ and $z_1$, respectively.
-Also, let Joint 8 be the end effector, and $\rmSigma_8$ be the coordinate system with the origin placed at the position of Joint 8.
-Furthermore, the direction of axes $x_8$, $y_8$, and $z_8$ are the same as that of axes $x_7$, $y_7$, and $z_7$, respectively.
+For Joint $j$ with $j=1,\dots,7$, the coordinate system $\rmSigma_j$, with the $x_j$, $y_j$ and $z_j$ axes and the origin at Joint $j$, is defined according to a modified Denavit–Hartenberg convention \cite{wal-sch2008} (\Cref{fig:ev3-components}), as follows. \begin{itemize} \item The $z_j$ axis is chosen along with the axis of Joint $j$. \item The $x_{j-1}$ axis is chosen along with with the common normal to axes $z_{j-1}$ to $z_j$. \item The $y_j$ axis is chosen so that the present coordinate system is right-handed. \end{itemize} Note that, since the present coordinate system is right-handed, the positive axis pointing upwards and downwards are denoted by ``$\odot$'' and ``$\otimes$'', respectively.
+Now, let us regard the perpendicular foot on the ground from Joint 1 as Joint 0 and let $\rmSigma_0$ be the coordinate system with the origin placed at the position of Joint 0, where the direction of axes $x_0$, $y_0$, and $z_0$ are the same as that of axes $x_1$, $y_1$ and $z_1$, respectively.
+Also, let us regard the end-effector as Joint 8 and let $\rmSigma_8$ be the coordinate system with the origin placed at the position of Joint 8, where the direction of axes $x_8$, $y_8$, and $z_8$ are the same as that of axes $x_7$, $y_7$, and $z_7$, respectively.

 For analyzing the motion of the manipulator, we define a map between the \emph{joint space} and the \emph{configuration space} or \emph{operational space}.
-As for a joint space, since we have revolute joints $1,4,7$, their angles $\theta_1,\theta_4,\theta_7$, respectively, are located in a circle $S^1$, define the joint space as $\mathcal{J}=S^1\times S^1\times S^1$.
-As for a configuration space, let $(x,y,z)$ be the position of the end-effector located in $\R^3$ and define the configuration space as $\mathcal{C}=\R^3$.
+For a joint space, since we have revolute joints $1,4,7$, their angles $\theta_1,\theta_4,\theta_7$, respectively, are located in a circle $S^1$, we define the joint space as $\mathcal{J}=S^1\times S^1\times S^1$.
+For a configuration space, let $(x,y,z)$ be the position of the end-effector located in $\R^3$ and then define the configuration space as $\mathcal{C}=\R^3$.
 Thus, we consider a map $f:\mathcal{J}\longrightarrow\mathcal{C}$.
 The forward kinematic problem is to find the position of the end-effector in $\mathcal{C}$ for the given configuration of the joints in $\mathcal{J}$, while the inverse kinematic problem is to find the configuration of the joints in $\mathcal{J}$ which enables the given position of the end-effector in $\mathcal{C}$.
 We first solve the forward kinematic problem for formulating the inverse kinematic problem.